Who Can Snorkel?

 In case of severe weather (heavy rain or thunder) the captain will make a decision at most one hour prior to the cruise to go out or not, if we cancel due to weather guests will have to option to come out on an alternative date if possible or have a full refund.

-Water, orange & pineapple juice, freshly baked cookies and Bermuda Rum Swizzle is complimentary onboard.
+Water, orange & pineapple juice, freshly baked cookies and Bermuda Rum Swizzle is complimentary onboard (Swizzle only complimentary for Shore Excursions, not included in private charters).
 We also provide you with a snorkel, mask, fins and full instruction (all gear is cleaned and sterilized before every trip).
 Other amenities included are swim-noodles, stand up paddle boards, and kayaks.
 All you need to bring is a towel and bathing suit!